Sangrail/DataScience--Getting-and-Cleaning-Data/Codebook.md

 * Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying

-* Aggregate the merged data set, by the activity classification (walking, etc...), the subject ID and export to a file called, Tidy.txt.
+* Aggregate the merged data set, by the activity classification (walking, etc...) and the subject ID and export to a file called, Tidy.txt.